-• Objective 3a: Identify a set of at least three mitigation strategies that are tailored to the Bottom Road Area.

-• Objective 3b: Integrate sustainable and nature-based solutions, such as green infrastructure, into the proposed flood mitigation strategies.
+- Objective 2a: Identify a set of at least three mitigation strategies that are tailored to the Bluefield area and that can be designed, permitted, and constructed. - Objective 2b: Integrate sustainable and nature-based solutions, such as green infrastructure, into the proposed flood mitigation strategies.